phatcher/wikiexport/README.md

 1. The **project title** is inferred from the wiki folder name e.g. My Project.wiki -> My Project
 1. The **document title** is inferred from the project title and the file passed to the tool e.g. given **My Wiki** and a file **Security** we make the title **My Wiki Security**
 1. We adjust titles with content files according to their nesting level e.g. if a file contains a H2 heading and it is two levels down it is changed to a H4
-1. We automatically detect sections starting with "Appendix" as appendicies and adjust their heading levels, see below for more details.
+1. We automatically detect sections starting with "Appendix" as appendices and adjust their heading levels, see below for more details.

 ## Options